-Docker is an amazing tool, but in order to take full advantage of its potential it’s better if every component of your application ran in it’s own container.
-For more advanced applications which have a lot of components, telling all the containers to start up and shut down at the same time could quickly become inconvenient
+Docker is an amazing tool, however, in order to take full advantage of its potential it would be better if every component of your application ran in its own container.
+For more advanced applications, those which have a lot of components, telling all the containers to start up and shut down at the same time could quickly become inconvenient.

 Docker and Docker Compose Concepts

-When using Docker Compose it needs a combination of several different Docker concepts in one, before we begin, we will take a minute to review the different concepts involved.
-In case you are familiar with the docker concepts such as volume, links, and port forwarding then you will want to skip over to the next part of the tutorial.
+When using Docker Compose, it will need a combination of several different Docker concepts in one.
+Before beginning, we will take a minute to review the different concepts involved.
+If you are familiar with the docker concepts such as volume, links, and port forwarding then you will want to skip over to the next part of the tutorial.

 Every Docker container is basically a local instance of a Docker image.
 You could think of a Docker image as a complete Linux Installation.
-Normally a minimal installation includes just the bare minimum of packages which are required to run the image.
-Those images use the kernel of the host system, however they are running within a Docker container and are only capable of seeing their own file system, it’s very possible to run a distribution like CentOS on an Ubuntu host, this works both ways.
+Normally a minimal installation includes the bare minimum of packages which are required to run the image.
+Those images use the kernel of the host system, however, they are running within a Docker container and are only capable of seeing their own file system.
+It is very possible to run a distribution like CentOS on an Ubuntu host, this works both ways.

-Many Docker images are given from the Docker Hub, this is managed by the Docker team.
-Many popular open source projects require an equivalent image uploaded to the Docker Registry, which you may use to deply the software.
-Once possible it’s important to obtain “official” images, This means they are guaranteed by the Docker team to follow Docker best practices.
+Many Docker images are given from the Docker Hub which is managed by the Docker team.
+Many popular open source projects require an equivalent image uploaded to the Docker Registry which you can use to deploy the software.
+Once possible it is important to obtain ‘official’ images which means they are guaranteed by the Docker team to follow Docker best practices.

 For this tutorial you are required to have the following: